How To Change Linux Console Font Type And Size - OSTechNix

 As far as I know, we can list the installed fonts, but there is no option to change the font type or its size from Linux console as we do in the Terminal emulators in GUI desktop.

-But that doesn’t mean that we can’t change it.
+But it doesn't mean that we can't change it.
 We still can change the console fonts.

 If you're using Debian, Ubuntu and other DEB-based systems, you can use "console-setup" configuration file for setupcon which is used to configure font and keyboard layout for the console.
 The standard location of the console-setup configuration file is /etc/default/console- setup.